lenra-io/docs/src/markdown/references/stack.md

 {:style="width: 100%"}
 ![Lenra architecture](/img/architecture.svg)

-If you want to know more about our tech stack, you can visit their website by clicking on the links below:
+If you want to know more about our tech stack, you can visit the websites for each tool by clicking on the links below:

 {:.list}
 - [{:rel="noopener" target="_blank"}Flutter](https://flutter.dev/)